 The decision to shut down the Canadian embassy or reduce its operations lies with the federal government.

-Ciara Trudeau, a spokesperson for Global Affairs Canada, would not confirm the embassy is in the process of being shut down, but did say that the federal government is closely monitoring the situation and that Foreign Affairs Minister Marc Garneau is in close coordination with our allies and the country’s ambassador in Afghanistan.
+Ciara Trudeau, a spokesperson for Global Affairs Canada, would not confirm the embassy is in the process of being shut down, but did say that the federal government is closely monitoring the situation and that Foreign Affairs Minister Marc Garneau is

 The security of the Canadian Embassy and the safety of our personnel in Kabul is our top priority.
-For security reasons we do not comment on specific operational matters of our missions abroad, said Trudeau in an email late Thursday night.
+For security reasons we do not comment on specific operational matters of our missions abroad,said Trudeau in an email late Thursday night.

 Separately, the U.S. State Department confirmed Garneau spoke with Secretary of State Antony Blinken about Washington’s plan to reduce the size of the U.S. civilian contingent in Afghanistan.